The Christian Ethic of War

 11. THE JUDGMENT ON THE CROSS AND IN THE FIELD — Judgment implicit in justification — Love and judgment not contraries — The nature of Christian love revealed and inspired by justifying faith — The holiness of love — The Incarnation not the mere assumption of humanity but the active moral conquest of history — Human history transpires within Christ’s foregone moral conquest — A new moral world possible only as the judgment of the Cross is positively understood as the establishment of righteousness and worked out in concrete conditions of history — Note on the conscientious objector — The war as an issue of world-righteousness and the Kingdom of God — The coming repentance — The contribution of intercession to the conflict

-Other Items on Related Topics: cross
+Other Items on Related Topics: judgment

 Watchman Nee